Comparing the rankings obtained from two biodiversity indices: the Fair Proportion Index and the Shapley Value: Comparing the rankings induced by the different indices

 \section{Comparing the rankings induced by the different indices}

-Both the original and modified Shapley Value and the unrooted Shapley Value on rooted trees and the original Shapley Value are highly correlated, which was shown in \citet{Fuchs_2014} and \citet{Hartmann_2012}, respectively.
+Both the original and modified Shapley Value and the unrooted Shapley Value on rooted trees and the original Shapley Value are highly correlated, which was shown in \citep{Fuchs2015} and \citep{Hartmann2013}, respectively.
 But even if the correlation index goes to 1 as the number of taxa goes to infinity, the indices can still result in different ranking orders of the taxa.

+To illustrate this effect, we considered the phylogenetic tree for European amphibian species presented in \citep{Zupan2014} (available on TreeBASE, accession number: S13561).
+We calculated the original Shapley Values, the modified Shapley Values and the unrooted rooted Shapley Values for all $105$ species present in the tree and compared the resulting rankings (see supporting information S1 Text).
+The rankings are similar, but they are not identical.
+Consider for example the species \textit{Hyla sarda} and \textit{Bombina bombina}.
+While the ranking obtained from the original Shapley Value places \textit{Hyla sarda} before \textit{Bombina bombina}, the modified Shapley Value and the unrooted rooted Shapley Value rank \textit{Bombina bombina} higher than \textit{Hyla sarda}.
+Other discrepancies between the rankings can be found easily.
+However, all rankings show a similar overall tendency in ranking the species and thus, the distance between the different rankings is low.
+We have, $d_1^{\ast}(r_{SV},r_{\widetilde{SV}}) \approx 0.01959$ and $d_1^{\ast}(r_{SV},r_{\widehat{SV}}) \approx 0.02612$.

-In the following we will first compare the rankings obtained from the original and modified Shapley Value and afterwards the rankings obtained from the original and unrooted Shapley Value on rooted trees.
+In the following we will undertake further statistical analyses to explore this effect and first compare the rankings obtained from the original and modified Shapley Value and afterwards the rankings obtained from the original and unrooted Shapley Value on rooted trees.

 For each analysis we have generated some random trees (the details of which will be explained in the subsequent sections).
-We then calculated the rankings obtained from the different versions of the Shapley Value and counted the number of cases, where the rankings were identical.
-Up until this step we allowed the rankings to include ties, i.e. two or more taxa could share the same position in the ranking, when their Shapley Values were identical.
-However, for ease of computation in the subsequent analyses we turned the rankings into permutations by dissolving ties arbitrarily.
+We then calculated the rankings obtained from the different versions of the Shapley Value and counted the number of cases where the rankings are identical.
+In a subsequent step we calculated the normalized Manhattan distance between the different rankings.

-Therefore, we first translated the rankings into vectors of length $n=|X|$ as follows: Let $r_1$, $r_2$ be two rankings.
-We pick one of them, say $r_1$, as the reference, and associate with $r_1$ the ranking vector $v_{r_1}=(1,2,\ldots,n)$.
-Then, we consider $r_2$ and build the ranking vector $v_{r_2}$ as follows.
-If the $i^{th}$ element of $r_2$ occurs at the $j^{th}$ position in $r_1$, then the $i^{th}$ element of $v_{r_2}$ contains number $j$.